GuiguiJayJay/Titanic/README.md

 Simply execute the script to train the default SVC with the parameters C=2, gamma=0.0173 and kernel='rbf'.
 It will produce a prediction file formatted to be submitted on Kaggle under the 'data/' directory.
 You can go into *titanic.py* script to change those settings.

+All the features are  transformed into categorical features, one-hot-encoded (for non-binary ones) and are scaled to mean=0 and std=1.

 Alternatively, you might want to play around with other models, or explore different parameters settings.
 There are numerous flags for this.
 The full option list is detailed below.
 They are all defined into